• Skip to primary navigation

 WUFI is one program that you can use to model the moisture in the house and see how it will perform in various climates.

-6. Movement is not Your Friend!
+6. Movement is Not Your Friend!

 Taking a house and then jostling in on the highway does not lead to something very durable.
 All those little details that need to add up to have things perfectly sealed and flashed do not benefit from a lot of movement.